LOADING ...

 It's much to be sure of it*

-It didn't take long 'til he my heart
+It didn't take long he broke my heart

-this is not the story I'd prefer to be telling**
+Indeed this is not the I'd prefer to be telling**

-And bought a for a pound or two
+And a ticket for a pound or two

-*This mean that the link to this nobleman was a very distant one, and that 'he' therefore was not rich - in fact quite poor; so she instantly regrets her engagement to him.
+*This might mean that the link to this was a very distant one, and that 'he' therefore was not rich - in fact quite poor; so she instantly regrets her engagement to him.